API Patterns

 Best Practices

-consolidateusing__inlookups on the IDs from already-fetched items.Use annotate_queryset for aggregations: Add computed fields via
+serialize_queryset()withgroup_byand__inlookups on IDs from already-fetched items.Use annotate_queryset for aggregations: Add computed fields via

-field_mapcallables can negate performance benefits.Test query performance: Use Django Silk to profile your endpoints and verify query counts, execution time, and identify N+1 query issues.
-This is essential for ensuring your ValuesViewset implementation is actually performant.
+annotate_querysetrather than post-processing.Test query performance: Use Django Silk to profile your endpoints and verify query counts, execution time, and identify N+1 query issues.

 Common Pitfalls